RATTAPALLAX MAGAZINE EDITORS

-Flávia Rocha is a Brazilian poet and journalist.
+Flávia Rocha (Editor-in-chief) is a Brazilian poet and journalist.
 She is the author of two poetry books, both published in Brazil, A Casa Azul ao Meio-dia/ The Blue House Around Noon (Travessa dos Editores, 2005) and Quartos Habitáveis (Confraria do Vento, 2011).
 She holds an M.F.A. in Writing from Columbia University, and has edited anthologies of Brazilian poetry for magazines Rattapallax (U.S.), Poetry Wales (U.K.) and Papertiger (Australia).Translations of her poems have appeared in a number of magazines in the U.S. and abroad.
 In the area of film, she is a founder of the Academia Internacional de Cinema, a film school located in São Paulo.
-She currently lives in Portland, Oregon.

 Alan Cheuse is the author and/or editor of more than fifteen books.
 His latest book is Paradise, Or and Eat Your Face, a trio of novellas.
 He has been Rattapallax’s Fiction Editor for nearly a decade.
 He has a new story, “Vishnu, Asleep on the Cycle of Time”, in the latest issue of The Antioch Review.

 Natalia Fedorova is a new media artist, writer, literary scholar and translator.
 Natalia holds a PhD in literary theory from Herzen State University (St-Petersburg).
-She is an author of publications on avant-garde poetry, kitetic poetry, concrete poetry, hyperfiction, literary text generators and video poetry.
-Natalia is an author of an interactive novel Madame Ebaressa and a Butterfly, co-written with Sergeij Kitov, and a number of short prose fragments.
-In collaboration with Taras Mashtalir she founded Machine Libertine, a media poetry project (Snow Queen, In Your Voice, Machine Poetry Manifesto, Whoever You Are, Light Duty, Memory).
+In collaboration with Taras Mashtalir she founded Machine Libertine.
 Currently Natalia is back after her one-year post-doctorate term at MIT Trope Tank to teaching experimental literature in Smolny University (St-Petersburg).

-Idra Novey is the author of Exit, Civilian, selected by Patricia Smith for the National Poetry Series and a Best Book of 2012 by Cold Front Magazine and The Volta.
+Idra Novey is the author of Exit, Civilian, selected by Patricia Smith for the National Poetry Series.
 She is also the author of The Next, Country (Alice James Books, 2008), a finalist for the ForeWord Book of the Year Award in poetry.
-Her poems have been featured on NPR’s All Things Considered, in Poetry, the Paris Review, Slate, and elsewhere.
 Her most recent translation is Clarice Lispector’s novel The Passion According to G.H.
 (New Directions and Penguin UK, 2012).
 She currently teaches in the Creative Writing Program at Princeton University.

 Tera Vale Ragan earned her MFA in poetry from San Francisco State where she was a Poetry Editor of Fourteen Hills and the winner of the Mark Linenthal Award.
 With her BA from the University of Southern California, she also received the Virginia Middleton Award and the Undergraduate Creative Writing Award for poetry.
-Publications include Rattle, Transfer, Eclipse, Hot Metal Bridge, Barely South Review, etc. Her first book of poems, Reading the Ground, is forthcoming from The Word Works, DC this Spring 2014.
+Her first book of poems, Reading the Ground, was published from The Word Works.

 Lloyd Robson is a poet, novelist, magazine journalist, and radio/TV broadcaster.
 Originally from Wales, UK, he currently lives in New York with fellow poet Catherine Fletcher.
 Books include Oh Dad!
 A Search for Robert Mitchum, bbboing! & associated weirdness, and cardiff cut.

 Edwin Torres is a ‘lingualisualist’ rooted in the languages of both sight and sound.
-A native of New York City, his books include, Yes Thing No Thing (Roof Books), The PoPedology Of An Ambient Language (Atelos Books), In The Function Of External Circumstances (Nightboat Books) and Ameriscopia forthcoming from University of Arizona Press.
-Fellowships include, The New York Foundation for the Arts, The Foundation For Contemporary Performing Arts, and The Lower Manhattan Cultural Council, among others.
-He was poet-in-residence at Thomas Hirschhorn’s Gramsci Monument in the South Bronx produced by The DIA Foundation and a guest blogger on the Poetry Foundation’s website “Harriet.”
-He currently lives in Beacon, NY.
+A native of New York City, his books include, Yes Thing No Thing (Roof Books), The PoPedology Of An Ambient Language (Atelos Books), In The Function Of External Circumstances (Nightboat Books) and Ameriscopia from University of Arizona Press.

-Caecilia Tripp has received several international grants representing a body of film and video installations, performance and photographic works, which has been shown internationally in galleries, museums such as PS1 MOMA (New York), Palais de Tokyo (Paris), Jeu de Paume (Paris), Museum of Modern Art (Paris), Zacheta Gallery (Warsaw), De Appel (Amsterdam), Roomade (Brussels), Museum of Modern Art (Moscow), Center Of Contemporary Arts (New Orleans), and many other prestigious places.
+Caecilia Tripp has received several international grants representing a body of film and video installations, performance and photographic works, which has been shown internationally in galleries, museums such as PS1 MOMA (New York), Palais de Tokyo (Paris), Jeu de Paume (Paris), Museum of Modern Art (Paris), Zacheta Gallery (Warsaw), and many other prestigious places.
 The Making of Americans (2004) won an award for the best experimental film at Cinema Paradise (Hawaii).

 Zoe Wright is a native of San Francisco, and is currently interning at City Lights Publishers and Zoetrope: All-Story.
 She recently graduated with a BA from Sarah Lawrence College in New York, where she studied literature and writing.